 All the great artists throughout history were great not just because of what they did but because what they did was accepted by significant numbers.
 Without acceptance a particular work has no value beyond what it means to its creator and possibly those in the immediate circle.
 The context into which the work is presented is what gives it its value; it is as important as the work itself.
 That context is where commercial interests kick in.
 To say that art and commerce are incompatible is to ignore the importance of context.
 They are different aspects of the same thing.
 The commercial world is the environment where artworks are circulated, appraised, controlled and rewarded.
 This keeps the creators solvent.
 At least it's supposed to.
 That the rewards sometimes go way beyond solvent toward excess is a feature of rampant capitalism and applies to art as it does any other commodity.
-If you are attached to a hit you'll score big.
+If you're attached to a hit you'll score big.
 If you're not you're nowhere.

 without the businessmen nothing happens